KSSA

 KSSA (105.9 FM) La Ke Buena is a radio station broadcasting a Regional Mexican format.
-Licensed to Ingalls, Kansas, United States, the station is currently owned by Mark Yearout, through licensee Southwind Broadcasting, LLC.
+Licensed to Ingalls, Kansas, United States, the station is currently owned by My Town Media, through licensee Western Kansas Broadcast Center, LLC.

 History

-The station was assigned the call letters KBIE on July 17, 1998.
+The station was assigned the call sign KBIE on July 17, 1998.
 On December 12, 1998, the station changed its call sign to KSSA.